 The product must be used within 12 months of opening with a shelf life of two years.

 A plastic spatula is included to help dispense the product which is very handy given the consistency.
 Although it looks sticky, in practice, it’s not.
-The mask spreads easily with plenty of slip and stays in place.
+The mask spreads easily, aided by a lightweight texture and stays in place during wear.
 I enjoy massaging it on for a few minutes and ignore the 10-15 minute application time, often leaving this on 3-4 times that duration as it is so satisfying.

 Massaging with lukewarm water creates a satisfying removal process.
 It leaves no residue and is not tacky at any point.
 Both the application and removal remind me of the I’m From Honey mask, both quite luxurious and soothing.
 Once rinsed off, the effects can be observed.
 When I applied this the first time for the recommended 15 minutes, I didn’t see much difference.
 The next time, I left it on for 45 minutes and the results were obvious and pleasing.
 Lengthening the time of application made all the difference to my skin.
 My face looked so clean, fresh and radiant and felt silky smooth and any redness reduced.
 The antioxidant action definitely made a clear impact on my complexion, just as the product claims.